Get a Precision Second Opinion now!

 However, Anastasia wasn’t ready to accept this.
 So she reached out to CTOAM for help.

-Firstly, our cancer experts obtained a sample of Anastasia’s tumour tissue and sent it for tumour DNA sequencing.
+Firstly, our cancer research and patient advocacy experts obtained a sample of Anastasia’s tumour tissue and sent it for tumour DNA sequencing.
 We looked for cancer-causing mutations in the DNA of over 340 genes involved in cancers.

 Secondly, we asked Anastasia to contact an independent community oncologist near her home town (whom we’d had prior positive experience working with).
 We suggested that she get a PET/CT scan immediately to establish the exact state of her disease.